xanpj/ShazamDownloader/README.md

 # ShazamDownloader
 Tool to export the list of your shazams and its youtube links

+This repo is no longer needed as Shazam now allows to download all your songs via the "Download to CSV" button.

 [Visit the tutorial](https://youtu.be/cVP4XTykaa0)

 1. Copy the code in scraper.js